Particular/docs.particular.net/nservicebus/sqlserver/index.md

 ## Secondary queues

-In order for callbacks e.g.

-snippet:sqlserver-config-callbacks

-to work in a scale-out scenario each endpoint instance has to have its own queue/table.
+In order for [callbacks](/nservicebus/messaging/handling-responses-on-the-client-side.md) to work in a scale-out scenario each endpoint instance has to have its own queue/table.
 This is necessary because callback handlers are stored in-memory in the node that did the send.
-The reply is sent via:

-snippet:sqlserver-config-callbacks-reply

-should be delivered to this special queue so that it is picked up by the same node that registered the callback.
+The reply is sent via should be delivered to this special queue so that it is picked up by the same node that registered the callback.

 Secondary queue tables have the name of the machine appended to the name of the primary queue table with `.` as separator e.g. `SomeEndpoint.MyMachine`.